Tag Archives: programming

 BOOL World

 This is part two of a series commemorating a computer language I started designing somewhere around 1990.
-After 30 years of tinkering I’ve finally accepted that it’s just not meant to be, and I’m letting it go.
+After 30 years of tinkering, I’ve finally accepted that it’s just not meant to be, and I’m letting it go.
 These posts are part of that letting go process.

-Last time I introduced BOOL, said a bit about about what motivated it, and started laying out what made it a language only a parent could love.
+Last time I introduced BOOL, said a bit about what motivated it, and started laying out what made it a language only a parent could love.
 Later I’ll explain why things didn’t work out, but for now I’d like to tell you about what BOOL was supposed to be:

 A glorious deliberate useless Frankenstein’s Monster (insert mad laughter).